- Ph.D. Princeton University, 2017

 - Early Modern, Modern

 Katlyn Carter is a political and intellectual historian of the eighteenth-century Atlantic World, specializing in the American and French Revolutions.
 Her research focuses on the origins of modern representative democracy through the study of political practices and institutions.

 Her current book project, Houses of Glass: Secrecy, Transparency, and the Birth of Representative Democracy (under contract with Yale University Press in the fall of 2023), explores how decisions and debates about the place of secrecy in politics during the Age of Revolutions shaped representative democracy.
-She has published in French History and has a forthcoming article in the Journal of the Early Republic.
+She has published in the Journal of the Early Republic and French History.
 Additionally, she has published numerous op-eds in The Washington Post, TIME, and the Age of Revolutions blog, for which she serves as an editor.